tduffy000/learn-systems/networking/layer_4/README.md

 * handle reliability of the connection and provide mechanisms for recovery from packet loss.

 ## Sockets
 A lot of stuff was, obviously, derivative of the primitives of the pre-existing telephone networks (one day I'd like to expand on this).
 A server (network node), on one end, opens up a network *socket* (or a "handle"), typically following the API laid out by [Berkeley sockets](https://en.wikipedia.org/wiki/Berkeley_sockets).
+Sockets were initially designated in [RFC 147](https://tools.ietf.org/html/rfc147).
 These sockets are specified by an *address*, e.g. 127.0.0.1:8080, a pair of an IP address and a port number.
 Notice the similarity to a phone number and extension pair here.

 In _UNIX_, everything is a file.
 So, similarly, a network socket on a server is really just a [file descriptor](https://en.wikipedia.org/wiki/File_descriptor).
 The `socket` [function](https://pubs.opengroup.org/onlinepubs/007908775/xns/socket.html) in `sys/socket.h` returns a file descriptor:
 ```c